chef/automate/components/automate-chef-io/content/docs/configuration.md

 Changing the upgrade strategy from `none` to `at-once` will install the latest packages from your install channel.

-To change the upgrade strategy of your Chef Automate installation, create a `.toml` file that contains the partial configuration:
+To change the upgrade strategy of your Chef Automate installation, create a TOML file that contains the partial configuration:

 ```toml
 [deployment.v1.svc]